CaydendW/liballoc/README.md

-liballoc - a small memory allocator
+liballoc - A small memory allocator
 ===================================

 This is liballoc, at least, a modified version done by me.
 This is a fork of [Blanham's repo of liballoc](https://github.com/blanham/liballoc/) with modifications to the C code that I prefer and the ability to do arbitrary alignment.
+It is an easy to port memory allocator for hobby operating systems and C standard libraries.

 Using liballoc
 ==============